Art Deco at Oval

 Swastik Court, 132 Maharshi Karve Road, Churchgate.
 Designed by the architectural firm Sykes, Patkar & Divecha.
 Varjiwandas Motilal Saraiya, the original owner, named the building ‘Swastika’, an auspicious symbol widely revered in several South Asian cultures.

-Bas relief panels exhibit tropical fauna, Swastik Court.
-The three-panel design on the front façade was originally made from colourcrete but had been plastered over during previous interventions.
-They were revealed during the latest restoration of the building.
+The bas relief panels in Swastik Court showcase tropical fauna.
+The three-panel design on the front façade was originally made from concrete but had been plastered over during previous interventions.
+The latest restoration of the building revealed the three-panel design.

 Curvilinear balconies, Swastik Court